-What Angular (actually) is?
+What is Angular (actually)?

 Why do we need Angular?

 I always answer Yes it is.
-Technically you can build almost any application using plain JS or libraries like jQuery, however, if you ever attempted to build a more complex application consisting of multiple modules and thousands line of code you probably already know that maintaining code is a nightmare.
+Technically you can build almost any application using plain JS or libraries like jQuery, however, if you ever attempted to build a more complex application consisting of multiple modules and thousands line of code you probably already know that maintaining that code is a nightmare.
 Very often our code is not reusable therefore we have to copy and paste very similar pieces of code multiple times.

 Benefits of using Angular:

-- Increases re usability of code
+- Increases code reusability

-- Makes application more testable
+- Makes an application more testable

 - Gives our application a clean structure